Beakerboy/VBA-SQL-Library/README.md

 ```

 ### Insert
 The Insert object can create both INSERT VALUES and INSERT SELECT statements.
+Multiple inserts can be performed in one statement if the values array is 2 Dimensional.

 #### Example 1 - Insert Values
 To produce this SQL Stament: